Evryway/evryway.github.io/_drafts/2016-3-3-Where-Am-I.md

 I've had a bit of a stomach bug this week which hasn't helped progress, but it has made me back off working silly hours, which is a definite good thing.
 Slow and steady, folks - slow and steady.

-I grabbed some assets from the Unity Asset store last week (a lovely table and chair
+I grabbed some assets from the Unity Asset store last week (a lovely table and chair and a fridge) and this week I've grabbed [Planet Earth](https://www.assetstore.unity3d.com/en/#!/content/23399) to drop in my environment.

 ## Help!